-- 1 Guarantee applies to up to 6 tires per customer.
+- 1 Guarantee applies to up to six tires per customer.
 Guarantee applies only to tires that were purchased and mounted and does not apply to exchanged tires that were provided under this guarantee.
 The guarantee does not include the cost of valve stems.
-Tires that are damaged due to misuse or misapplication, road hazards, mechanical problems related to the vehicle, use in any racing-related activities, or competitive events, or tires that are removed from the original vehicle on which they were installed, are excluded from guarantee. - 2 Original Equipment tires are excluded. - 3 Consumer is responsible for the cost of delivered goods - 4 This service does not cover the repair or replacement of your tire.
-Service applies only to motorized passenger and light truck vehicles and specifically excludes trailers, recreational vehicles, commercial vehicles and any vehicle used for farm, ranch, agriculture, racing, or off-road service. - 5 Excludes DOT-approved competition tires (e.g. MICHELIN® Pilot® Sport Cup 2).
-Mileage Warranties vary by tire line.
-See your tire retailer or MichelinMan.com for more details on specific mileage warranties including those for split fitments.
+Tires that are damaged due to misuse or misapplication, road hazards, mechanical problems related to the vehicle, use in any racing-related activities, or competitive events, or tires that are removed from the original vehicle on which they were installed, are excluded from guarantee. - 2 This service does not cover the repair or replacement of your tire.
+Service applies only to motorized passenger and light truck vehicles and specifically excludes trailers, recreational vehicles, commercial vehicles and any vehicle used for farm, ranch, agriculture, racing, or off-road service. - 3 The consumer is responsible for the cost of all fluids.